This post may contain affiliate links. Read my full disclosure policy.

 1. Cook the Beets: Place beets in a pot of salted water and bring to a boil ( If very large, slice in half, for faster cooking).
 Lower heat, cover, and simmer gently until fork tender ( but not overly soft).
 Rinse in cold water, or place in an ice bath.
 You could do this ahead.

-3. Peel the beets (skin should rub right off under running water) and cut into slices or wedges, place in a bowl and toss with a little olive oil, balsamic, salt and pepper.
+3. Peel the beets (skins should rub right off under running water) and cut into slices or wedges, place in a bowl and toss with a little olive oil, balsamic vinegar, salt and pepper.

-4. Assemble the salad: Slice the burrata cheese into ½ inch this slices, and carefully place on a platter.
+4. Assemble the salad: Spoon Basil oil on a platter.
+Slice the burrata cheese into ½ inch thick slices, and carefully place on a platter.
 Drizzle with a little salt and basil oil.
 Arrange the beets on the platter around the burrata.
 Slice the tomatoes, or cut them into wedges, and tuck them in and around the beets and burrata, paying attention to color.
 Sprinkle tomatoes with salt and pepper.
 Scatter a handful arugula sprigs or fresh torn basil around the platter.
 Refrigerate until serving.

 5. Drizzle the whole platter with basil oil right before serving or use a balsamic syrup.